ALLERGY TO COBALT - WHAT IS IT?

 Cobalt, thanks to its multiple properties, is implicated in many uses.
 It is one of the elements allowing the creation of super-alloys (a metal alloy which presents a very good thermal, mechanical, oxidation and corrosion resistance).
 It can be found in parts used in aeronautics.

-Its colouring properties make it a choice pigment and colouring agent in paint, ceramic, pottery, printing, plastic industry, textiles, pencils…
+Its coloring properties also make it a pigment and coloring agent of choice in paints, ceramics, potteries, prints, plastics, textiles, pencils…

 Its catalytic properties are used in rubber and plastic industries, and in petrochemistry or pharmaceutical industry for the hydration of mineral oils.

-It can be used in brewery activities to stabilise the beer foam.
+It can be used in brewery activities to stabilize the beer foam.

-Cobalt can be found in pigments used in make-up, hair dyeing and tattoos, in clothes coloured in blue (or in some greens), in our food (B12 vitamin is an organometallic molecule constituted by a Cobalt atom), in antiperspirants, in dental or orthopaedic prostheses, in detergents and washing powders, in plastic, and in many metal objects containing Nickel.
+Cobalt can be found in pigments used in cosmetics and make-up, hair dyeing, and tattoos, in clothes coloured in blue (or in some greens), in our food (B12 vitamin is an organometallic molecule constituted by a Cobalt atom), in antiperspirants, in dental or orthopaedic prostheses, in detergents and washing powders, in plastic, and in many metal objects containing Nickel.

 Cobalt, what do you do?